xxx/zillashop/README.md

 Full documentation online at [http://yardoc.org/docs/xxx-zillashop](http://yardoc.org/docs/xxx-zillashop)

-YARD documentation can be generated locally with the `yardoc` command if you havfe the yard gem installed.
+YARD documentation can be generated locally with the `yardoc` command if you have the yard gem installed.

 Copyright & Disclaimer
 ======================